linkedin/iris/docs/source/quickstart.rst

 Creating an escalation plan
 ---------------------------

 Navigate to the "Plans" page using the top bar.
-Click “Create New Plan” on the top right to make a new escalation plan. |create-plan|
+Click "Create New Plan" on the top right to make a new escalation plan. |create-plan|

 Let's focus on the main content here.
 There’s additional settings for